microsoft/pai/docs/tools/dedicated_vc.md

 dedicated_vc_resource = sum(dedicated_vc_nodes)
 ```

-A job submitted to Shared VC might be scheduler to any shared nodes,
+A job submitted to Shared VC might be scheduled to any shared nodes,
-oppositely, the one submitted to Dedicated VC could only be scheduler to corresponding VC dedicated nodes.
+oppositely, the one submitted to Dedicated VC could only be scheduled to corresponding dedicated nodes.

 Currently we support configure shared_vc by web UI, but only cmdline tool for dedicated_vc.